amitgu22/reward-service/README.md

 # reward-service

-Spring boot application to demonstrate the real time reward system for credit pr debit card users
+Spring boot application to demonstrate the real time reward system for credit or debit card users

 Followed data driven testing apporach for a building a system.It does allows you to undertsand the system functional flow and all the edge cases.
 Instead of writing test cases whihc just covered your method/unit changes.